An effective Bombieri-Vinogradov error term for sifting problems: Introduction

 In many settings, the Bombieri--Vinogradov theorem is used to obtain upper and lower bounds for $S(\mcA,\PP,z)$.
-Using these upper and lower bounds, one can obtain, for example: \begin{enumerate} \item Upper bounds for the number of twin primes $\leq x$ \cite[Theorem 3.11]{halberstam1974sieve}. \item Upper bounds on the number of Goldbach representations of an even number $N$ as the sum of two primes \cite[Theorem 3.11]{halberstam1974sieve}. \item Upper bounds for the number of primes represented by a polynomial $F(p)$ with prime arguments \cite[Theorem 5.6]{halberstam1974sieve}. \item Lower bounds for the number of representations of even integers $N$ as the sum of a prime and a number with at most $2$ prime factors \cite[Theorem~11.1]{halberstam1974sieve}, \end{enumerate} along with several generalisations of these results (see e.g.\ \cite{franze2020almost,li2023additive,johnston2023some}).
+As a (non-exhaustive) list of examples, one can use these upper and lower bounds to obtain: \begin{enumerate} \item Upper bounds for the number of twin primes $\leq x$ \cite[Theorem 3.11]{halberstam1974sieve}. \item Upper bounds on the number of Goldbach representations of an even number $N$ as the sum of two primes \cite[Theorem 3.11]{halberstam1974sieve}. \item Upper bounds for the number of primes represented by a polynomial $F(p)$ with prime arguments \cite[Theorem 5.6]{halberstam1974sieve}. \item Lower bounds for the number of representations of even integers $N$ as the sum of a prime and a number with at most $2$ prime factors \cite[Theorem~11.1]{halberstam1974sieve}, \end{enumerate} along with several generalisations of these results (see e.g.\ \cite{franze2020almost,li2023additive,johnston2023some}).
 Each of the applications above require a stronger form of the Bombieri--Vinogradov than that given in Theorems \ref{liuthm} and \ref{akhamthm}.
 Thus, further work is required to make them effective.

-In the case of the application (4) above, known as Chen's theorem, an effective and explicit version was recently obtained by Bordignon, Starickova and the author of this paper \cite{BJV2025}.
-This result was obtained by significantly correcting and improving upon unpublished work of Yamada \cite{Yamada2015}. \begin{theorem}[{\cite[Corollary 1.5]{BJV2025}}] Every even integer $N>\exp(\exp(32.7))$ can be represented as the sum of a prime and a square-free number with at most two prime factors. \end{theorem} To avoid the ineffectivity of the Bombieri--Vinogradov theorem, the proof of theorem \ref{BJVthm} relates the sifting sets $\mcA$ and $\PP$ to similar sets which avoid the main complications involving Siegel zeros.
+In the case of the application (4) above, known as Chen's theorem, an effective and explicit version was recently obtained by Bordignon, Starichkova and the author of this paper \cite{BJV2025}.
+This result was obtained by significantly correcting and improving upon unpublished work of Yamada \cite{Yamada2015}. \begin{theorem}[{\cite[Corollary 1.5]{BJV2025}}] Every even integer $N>\exp(\exp(32.7))$ can be represented as the sum of a prime and a square-free number with at most two prime factors. \end{theorem} To avoid the ineffectivity of the Bombieri--Vinogradov theorem, the proof of Theorem \ref{BJVthm} relates the sifting sets $\mcA$ and $\PP$ to similar sets which avoid the main complications involving Siegel zeros.
 However, since the proof of Theorem \ref{BJVthm} also involves a delicate sieve weighting procedure and is fully explicit, the core ideas of the argument are obscured by technical computations.

 The aim of this paper is to generalise the techniques used to prove Theorem \ref{BJVthm}.
 Namely, we prove an effective sieve upper and lower bound that works for any sifting problem with a Bombieri--Vinogradov style error term, including every example (1)--(4) listed at the start of this subsection.
 Compared to the work in \cite{BJV2025}, our argument is simpler and contains stronger bounds.
 Our approach is thus likely to yield better numerics than those in \cite{BJV2025}, especially if applied to simpler sifting problems such as Theorem \ref{twingoldthm} i.e.\ examples (1) and (2) above.